qsniyg/maxurl/README.rst

       // Implementing an auto-clearing cache is tracked at https://github.com/qsniyg/maxurl/issues/109
       use_cache: true,

+      // Timeout (in seconds) for cache entries in the URL cache
+      urlcache_time: 60*60,

       // List of "problems" (such as watermarks or possibly broken image) to exclude.
       //
       // By default, all problems are excluded.